 Understanding Parenting Plans

 When parents enter agreements concerning parenting, those agreements must be in writing, and are called, “Parenting Plans.”
-Experienced and highly-qualified lawyers, who practice Domestic Relations or Family Law, are familiar with the language and provisions unique to every case that should be used in drafting a Parenting Plan.
-A Parenting Plan that is signed by the parties and adopted by the Court as an order becomes enforceable and binding upon both parents for all purposes in the future.
-It is always best for the parties to avoid having a judge make arbitrary rulings as to parental responsibilities, when the better approach is for parents to take command to do this in a responsible and capable manner without judicial interference in their personal family lives.
+Experienced and highly qualified lawyers, who practice Family Law, are familiar with the language and provisions unique to every case that should be used in drafting a Parenting Plan.
+A Parenting Plan that is signed by the parties and adopted by the Court as order becomes enforceable and binding upon both parents for all purposes in the future.
+It is always best for the parties to avoid having a judge make arbitrary rulings as to parental responsibilities when the better approach is for parents to take command to do this in a responsible and capable manner without judicial interference in their personal family lives.
+Specific terms of a Parenting Plan respect parents who wish that their visitation and custody rights are enforceable by the court.

 What is “Allocation of Parental Responsibilities?”